 Notes

-- Enjoy cold -- it's best right out of the fridge.
+- Enjoy this tart cold; it's best right out of the fridge.

-- Store wrapped in plastic wrap for up to 3 days in the fridge and 3 months in the freezer.
-Defrost by bringing to room temp on the counter.
+- Store the tart wrapped in plastic wrap for up to 3 days in the fridge, or up to 3 months in the freezer.
+Defrost by bringing to room temperature on the counter.

 Nutrition